cudmore/bob-fiji-plugins/README.md

 ###bAlignBatch

-Uses [MultiStackReg v1.45](http://bradbusse.net/downloads.html) to align a folder of .tif files.
-Has options to align on 1 channel and apply alignment to the other channel.
+bAlignBatch will convert a directory of .tif/.lsm stacks and does 3 things

+ 1. If stacks are two channels, it splits each stack into two .tif files: _ch1.tif and _ch2.tif
+ 2. Aligns slices within each stack using the MultistackReg plugin
+ 3. Will convert a directory of .lsm files into .tif files.

+If you are performing alignment, you need to have the [MultiStackReg v1.45](http://bradbusse.net/downloads.html) plugin installed.

-If your converting .lsm files, be sure to specify the correct number of channels.
+If you are converting .lsm files, be sure to specify the correct number of channels.
 The plugin assumes all .lsm files in a folder have the same number of channels.

 <strong>IMPORTANT:</strong> bAlignBatch requires <font color="red"><strong>ImageJ 1.47v</strong></font>, this corresponds to the <font color="red"><strong>'Fiji Life-Line version, 2013 July 15'</strong></font> on the main [FIJI download page](http://fiji.sc/Downloads).
   - Mac: http://fiji.sc/downloads/Life-Line/fiji-macosx-20130715.dmg